ehmicky/human-signals/README.md

 Whether the signal's default action cannot be prevented.
 This is `true` for `SIGTERM`, `SIGKILL` and `SIGSTOP`.

-### signal.source
+### signal.standard

 _Type_: `string`<br>_Enum_: `'ansi'`, `'posix'`, `'bsd'`, `'systemv'`, `'other'`

-Which standards defined that signal.
+Which standard defined that signal.

 # Support